-A Home Lift requiring a shaft will either be a hydraulic, traction or a vacuum lift.
-These types of lifts are more robust than an electrically powered Home Lift, but they have a larger footprint and are more costly to install and maintain.
+A Home Lift requiring a shaft will either be an electric, hydraulic, traction or a vacuum lift.
+These types of lifts are more robust than a 'through the floor' Home Lift, but they have a larger footprint and are more costly to install and maintain.

 Where can they go?

 A Home Lift with a small footprint can be installed into most homes.
 The easiest solution is usually between the living room and the bedroom directly above, as the building work required is relatively straight forward.
 Other options can include, between the hallway and landing, the hallway and an airing cupboard or a utility room and a bedroom.